issastrt/SAR-ADC-using-Sky130-PDK/README.md

 # SAR-ADC-using-Sky130-PDK

-This repository serves as cloud storage for our thesis-related files.
+This repository serves as cloud storage for our thesis-related files (MICRO-1-2425-2).